 Well, I guess most of you have already noticed that the watch has a certain “Breitling” smell about it.

-Can’t say that I like the similarities, but let’s get down to business.
+I can’t say that I like the similarities, but let’s get down to business.

 The dial, while certainly overloaded with info, brilliantly performs its main function –telling time– thanks to a pair of huge hour and minute hands.